Lokgic/diss-repo/README.md

-This is the repository for my dissertation project, tentatively named *Ephectic Probabilism*.
+This is the repository for my dissertation project, tentatively named *The Weight of Evidence as an Abductive Virtue*.